The Bridge on the River Kwai: Historical accuracy

 The plot and characters of Boulle's novel and the screenplay were almost entirely fictional.
-Since it was not a documentary, there are many historical inaccuracies in the film, as noted by eyewitnesses to the building of the real Burma Railway by historians.
+There are many historical inaccuracies in the film, as noted by historians citing eyewitnesses to the building of the real Burma Railway.

 The conditions to which POW and civilian labourers were subjected were far worse than the film depicted.
 According to the Commonwealth War Graves Commission:

 Lieutenant Colonel Philip Toosey of the British Army was the real senior Allied officer at the bridge in question.
 Toosey was very different from Nicholson and was certainly not a collaborator who felt obliged to work with the Japanese.
-Toosey in fact did as much as possible to delay the building of the bridge.
+In fact, Toosey strove to delay construction.
 While Nicholson disapproves of acts of sabotage and other deliberate attempts to delay progress, Toosey encouraged this: termites were collected in large numbers to eat the wooden structures, and the concrete was badly mixed.
-Some consider the film to be an insulting parody of Toosey.
+Some consider the film to be an insulting parody of the then Lt.
+Col. Toosey.

 On a BBC Timewatch programme, a former prisoner at the camp states that it is unlikely that a man like the fictional Nicholson could have risen to the rank of lieutenant colonel, and, if he had, due to his collaboration he would have been "quietly eliminated" by the other prisoners.

 Julie Summers, in her book The Colonel of Tamarkan, writes that Boulle, who had been a prisoner of war in Thailand, created the fictional Nicholson character as an amalgam of his memories of collaborating French officers.
 He strongly denied the claim that the book was anti-British, although many involved in the film itself (including Alec Guinness) felt otherwise.

 Ernest Gordon, a survivor of the railway construction and POW camps described in the novel/film, stated in his 1962 book, Through the Valley of the Kwai:

 A 1969 BBC television documentary, Return to the River Kwai, made by former POW John Coast, sought to highlight the real history behind the film (partly through getting ex-POWs to question its factual basis, for example Dr Hugh de Wardener and Lt-Col Alfred Knights), which angered many former POWs.
 The documentary itself was described by one newspaper reviewer when it was shown on Boxing Day 1974 (The Bridge on the River Kwai had been shown on BBC1 on Christmas Day 1974) as "Following the movie, this is a rerun of the antidote."